yttehs123/Team-08/README.md

 ## Overview
 ----
 #### **Requirements:**
-- Need to create mentor matching platform
+- Need to create mentor a matching Alforithm
 - Currently only students' numbers are considered to match it to the mentor
-- Need more sophisticated way to match metor to mentees
+- Need a more comprehensive and sophisticated way to match metor to mentees

 #### **Inputs to consider:**
-Some of the parameters to consider to make an effective match:
+Some of the parameters to make an effective match as required by the organisation:

 - Ethnicity
 - Industry Specialization